QBDev0ps/DevOps-Cloud-projects/Project10.md

  ![Create fork](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/c03921ab-820b-4530-8604-92de7cf81cdf)

-**ii** The next step is to deploy the tooling website code to our Web server and ensure that the html file from the repository is deployed into **/var/www/html**.
+**ii.** The next step is to deploy the tooling website code to our Web server and ensure that the html file from the repository is deployed into **/var/www/html**.
 To however do this, we need to first of all install git on the web server:

 **`$ sudo yum install git -y`**

 ![sudo yum install git](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/d285c1fd-9a98-4362-a658-c93c7e6bef45)

-**iii** After completing the git installation, we proceed to clone the repository from GitHub to the web server:
+**iii.** After completing the git installation, we proceed to clone the repository from GitHub to the web server:

 + On the Github **tooling** page, we click on **Code** and then under **HTTPS** we copy the URL.